fbpx

 VA Disability Compensation for Mesothelioma

-Veterans with mesothelioma are eligible for VA Disability Compensation if the majority of their exposure to asbestos occurred in the military.
+Veterans with mesothelioma are eligible for VA Disability Compensation if at least 50% of their occupational asbestos exposure occurred in the military.
+The amount of Disability Compensation a veteran receives depends on their family situation.

-To file a claim for disability compensation, a Veteran with mesothelioma will need to submit the following to the VA:
+To file a claim for VA Disability Compensation, the veteran will need to submit the following to the VA:

 • VA Form 21-526EZ: Application for Disability Compensation